LooDaHu/ARORA_General_-Introduction/README.md

 [Click here to SERIALIZERS.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/serializers.py)

 ## views.py
-Now, we are doing the core of an application. views.py determines how you RESTful server response the request.
+Now, we are doing the core of the application, views.py, determines how you RESTful server responses the request.

-There are different ways to write the code of this part, from low customized to highly customized.
+The way to code this part is highly flexible.
+In a word, all roads lead to Rome.
 Here, I just provide a way which I think should be easy and clear.

 [Click here to VIEWS.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/views.py)

 ## urls.py
-Though we have done the core part of our application, but there is still no route to access our server.
-So, we have to set urls for our server.
+Though we have done the core part of our application, there is still no route to access our server.
+So, we have to set URLs up for our server.

-REMEMBER: Do not forget add the urls of the application into the main application, which should be djangorest_example in this case.
+REMEMBER: Do not forget to add the URLs of the applications into the main application, The main application should djangorest_example in this case.

 < root_dir >/ djangorest_example/ urls.py